ibm-cloud-docs/watsonxdata/prov_spk_engine.md

 5. In the **Add component** page, from the **Engines** section, select **IBM Spark**.

 6. In the **Add component - IBM Spark** page, choose the engine type from the **Type** list.
-You can select Spark or Gluten accelerated Spark.
+You can select Spark or Apache Gluten accelerated Spark.
 Configure the following details:

       a.
 In the **Add component - IBM Spark** window, enter the **Display name** for your Spark engine.